-As the world looks to its farmers to meet an ever increasing need for food supply, Weyburn’s position as one of the largest inland grain gathering points in North America makes it a vital contributor to a timely issue.
-Weyburn sits anchored in its agricultural roots as the cornerstone for agricultural production in the region.
-Weyburn is home to four major implement dealers all of whom have undergone significant expansions in the past three years.
+As the world looks to its farmers to meet an ever-increasing need for food supply, Weyburn’s position as one of the largest inland grain gathering points in North America makes it a vital contributor to a timely issue.
+Weyburn sits anchored in its agricultural roots as the cornerstone for agricultural production in the Region.
+Weyburn is home to five major implement dealers all of whom have undergone significant expansions in the past four years.

 Oil & Gas

 Weyburn has been long established as a central figure for the upstream oil industry in the province.
-Through investment in pioneering research projects and leading edge oil extraction technology.
+Through investment in pioneering research projects and leading-edge oil extraction technology.
 Weyburn based companies continue to advance innovation and development in the industry.
-The City’s youthful professional culture and educated workforce has made Weyburn an attractive locale for many national and local industry headquarters and a strategic location for industry service.
+The City’s youthful professional culture and educated workforce have made Weyburn an attractive locale for many national and local industry headquarters and a strategic location for industrial services.